Piano Lessons for Young Beginners

 Once they’ve learned those basics, they can start Level 1A and 1B which include more challenging rhythms, better hands coordination, and level-appropriate music reading exercises.
 As students level up by completing each graded book and move on to the next, it gives them a huge sense of accomplishment to have leveled-up their piano skills.

-You can learn more about recommended piano method books for beginning children aged 6 and older on “8 Best Piano Books for Beginners.
+To learn more about great piano method books for kids aged 6 and up, see 8 Best Piano Books for Beginners.

 Begin a piano journey at Lesson With You

 At Lesson With You, our expert piano instructors create customized lesson plans tailored to the musical needs and lifestyles of children.
-With their professional tips, your child can improve their piano skills and expand their repertoire at competitive prices.
+With their professional tips, your child can improve their piano skills and learn various music without traveling.

 The first trial lesson is FREE!
 No Contracts Ever.